RKO General: The RKO purchase

 General Teleradio's chairman, Thomas O'Neil (son of General Tire founder William O'Neil) recognized that his television stations needed access to better programming.
 In 1953, he tried to buy the film library of RKO Radio Pictures—including many of the most famous movies made by Fred Astaire, Ginger Rogers, Katharine Hepburn, and Cary Grant—but was rebuffed by the studio's then owner, Howard Hughes.
-However, after Hughes failed in a bid to acquire total control of RKO, he sold the studio to General Tire for $25 million in July 1955.
-Merging RKO with General Teleradio to form RKO Teleradio Pictures, General Tire quickly recouped most of the purchase price by selling the primary rights to RKO's film library to C&C Television Corp, a subsidiary of beverage maker Cantrell & Cochrane, for $15.2 million.
+However, after Hughes failed in a bid to acquire total control of the RKO Pictures Corp. holding company, he sold the studio to General Teleradio for $25 million in July 1955.
+General Teleradio was rechristened RKO Teleradio Pictures, with a reorganized RKO Radio Pictures as its motion pictures division, and quickly recouped much of the purchase price by selling the primary rights to RKO's film library to C&C Television Corp, a subsidiary of beverage maker Cantrell & Cochrane, for $15.2 million.
 Historian William Boddy describes the sale of the RKO library as "the trigger for the flood of feature films to television in the mid-1950s."

-On the broadcasting front, RKO briefly owned WEAT-AM and WEAT-TV in West Palm Beach, Florida; they were sold off before the company's next reorganization in 1959.
+On the broadcasting front, RKO Teleradio briefly owned WEAT-AM and WEAT-TV in West Palm Beach, Florida; they were sold off before the company's next reorganization in 1959.
 In 1956, WOR-AM became the New York market's number one station with the success of its new "Music from Studio X." Hosted by John A. Gambling, the "easy listening" show was broadcast out of an innovative high-fidelity studio where, according to reports, "each clean new record was touched by a needle only one time."
-Also in 1956, a new General Tire subsidiary, RKO Distributing (which would later become part of RKO General), acquired a controlling interest in the Western Ontario Broadcasting Company, which operated CKLW-AM-FM-TV in Windsor, Ontario, Canada.
-The AM station, in particular, served a large swath of the U.S. Rust Belt, centered on the major market of Detroit.
-CKLW was also yet another shareholder in MBS.
+Also in 1956, a new General Tire subsidiary, RKO Distributing (which would later become part of RKO General), acquired a controlling interest in the Western Ontario Broadcasting Company, which operated CKLW-AM-FM-TV in Windsor, Ontario.
+Another Mutual affiliate, the AM station served a large swath of the U.S. Rust Belt, centered on the major market of Detroit.

-General Tire retained the broadcast rights to the RKO film library in the cities where it owned television stations, but it had little interest in the studio itself.
-After a brief, half-hearted dip into the movie industry, General Tire shut down both production and distribution early in 1957, at the same time the company dropped "Pictures" from its name, shortening it to RKO Teleradio.
-That summer, it sold its entire majority stake in MBS to a syndicate led by famed entrepreneur Armand Hammer.
+RKO Teleradio retained the broadcast rights to the RKO film library in the cities where it owned television stations, but it had little interest in the studio itself.
+After a brief, half-hearted dip into the movie industry, RKO Teleradio shut down both production and distribution early in 1957.
+That summer, it sold its entire majority stake in the Mutual network to a syndicate led by famed entrepreneur Armand Hammer.
 By the end of the year, the company had sold off the RKO Pictures studio facilities and backlot.
-Several unreleased films were put out by other studios and distribution exchanges through the spring of 1959.
+The movie operation hung on through 1958 and early 1959 as a financial backer, coproducing a few independently made pictures.
+The final such coproduction was released in March 1959.
 That same year, RKO Teleradio was renamed RKO General.